||Concerta, Daytrana, Metadate CD, Methylin, Ritalin

 hyperactivity.
 These medicines can suddenly and

 dramatically improve behavior.
 But some people need to try different types and

 dosages of stimulants to find the one that works best for them.
 If treatment

 with a stimulant is successful, it usually helps control symptoms over time

-70% of people with ADHD, stimulant medicines improve symptoms.3
+70 out of 100 people who have ADHD, stimulant medicines improve symptoms.1

 Children often become calmer,

 more organized, and less stubborn.
 Examples of behaviors that improve